 Grass Clippings Build Soil

 There are a lot of people who use monocultures, which means that they grow one type of plant every year.
 As these plants take out a lot of nutrients from the soil, most farmers will till their farms and use fertilizers in order to aerate and rejuvenate the soil.
 The problem with this approach is that every year their soil is becoming less and less nutritious for the plants.
-The fertilizers do work but they do not bring in the beneficial bugs, critters, and bacteria which a lot of plants need, maybe that is why a lot of store-bought vegetables have no taste.
+The fertilizers do work but they do not bring in the beneficial bugs, critters, and bacteria that a lot of plants need, maybe that is why a lot of store-bought vegetables have no taste.

 By using grass clippings as mulch you will be able to build soil, in such a way that there will be a natural balance in your soil.
 Worms, bugs, and critters will live in the mulch, and as they are breaking it down they will release the nutrients for the plants to use.
 Worms especially are important as they will help with nitrogen and with the aeration of the soil.
 If you are growing blueberries then it is extremely important to build soil correctly, if not your blueberry bushes will suffer, for more information check out my recent article Blueberry Leaves Curling ( Top 5 Reasons ).